 - Housing allowance statement

-- Management costs
+- Operating costs

-- Lease agreements
+- Rental agreements

 - Notarial deeds

-Weighting of criteria for market value
+Weighting of criteria in the fair value

 Valuation: capitalized earnings value method & asset value method

-The income capitalization approach divides the property into the market value of the land and the building income value.
+The capitalized earnings value method divides the property into the market value of the land and the building income value.
 This includes rental income, maintenance costs and costs for managing the land and building.
-The rental income less management costs and the value of the land including interest are compared.
+Accordingly, the rental income less the management costs and the land value including its interest are compared.

 The comparative value method – comparison with similar properties

-No property sale without energy certificate
+No real estate sale without energy certificate